blizzkorr/GigFinder-server/README.md

 	  get messages by id for the current authenticated user POST /messages
 	  create a new message for the current authenticated user

+### .../receivers
+	GET /receivers
+	  get all receivers with their last message for the current authenticatesd user

 ### .../reviews
 	GET /reviews?host=<(int)id>&artist=<(int)id>